The Bee Sting: Background

-Narrative
+Plot

-The novel tells of the Barnes family, a once powerful and wealthy family in Ireland that faces financial difficulties after the Great Recession.
-The patriarch of the family, Dickie Barnes, operates a chain of car dealerships and garages that he inherited from his father.
-But Dickie is having difficulties selling cars and is dealing with a blackmailer who has videos and photos that could upend Dickie's life.
+The novel recounts the story of the Barnes family, a once powerful and wealthy family in Ireland that faces financial difficulties after the Great Recession.
+The patriarch of the family, Dickie Barnes, operates a chain of car dealerships and garages that he inherited from his wealthy father Maurice, who now lives in Portugal and has limited contact with the family.
+Dickie's wife, Imelda, begs Dickie to ask Maurice for money but he refuses, insisting they can fix everything on their own.
+Rather than dealing with it, however, Dickie turns his attentions to the construction of a "futureproof" bunker with the help of his paranoid, fatalistic survivalist handyman Victor.